jonnor/ESC-CNN-microcontroller/report/report.md

 The goal of the classification model is to make good predictions *on unseen data*.
-The samples available in the dataset only represents some particular examples of this underlying (hidden) distribution of data.
+The samples available in the dataset only represent some particular examples of this underlying (hidden) distribution of data.
 Care must be taken to avoid learning peculiarities that are specific to the training samples and not representative of general patterns.